 Simply getting a basic degree is not going to be enough anymore, if we are going to resolve all our national crises.
-Continue reading
+Keep reading

 It is an intriguing coincidence that when one watches the news these days, the images coming from the US are almost exactly the same as those coming from South Africa.